opalj/opal/OPAL/br/Readme.md

 #Overview
-The Bytecode Toolkit (BT) is a scalable, adaptable library for processing Java bytecode.
+The Bytecode Representation (BR) is a scalable, adaptable representation of Java bytecode.